hellojwilde/feed-stats/readme.txt

-=== FeedBurner Feed Stats ===
+=== Feed Stats for WordPress ===
 Contributors: speedbreeze
-Tags: feedburner, stats, statistics, feeds, rss, atom, hits, subscribers Requires at least: 2.3.3
+Tags: feedburner, stats, feeds, hits, subscribers, reach Requires at least: 2.3.3
 Tested up to: 2.7.1
 Stable tag: 1.0.5

-Finally, you can see your FeedBurner feed stats from inside your WordPress admin panel!
+A plugin that seamlessly integrates detailed FeedBurner stats into your WordPress blog's dashboard.

 == Description ==